ccoutant/dwarf-locations/016-overlay-composite-location-descriptions.md

                 |+--------------------------------+|
                 +---------------------------------++

-It is currently believed that in most cases the extra step of making the underlying storage an empty composite is unnecessary.
+However, it is currently believed that in most cases the extra step of making the underlying storage an empty composite is unnecessary.
+The composites produced by the piece operators and the overlay operators should be functionally equivalent.

 When a portion of the location is undefined, `DW_OP_piece` can concatenate an empty piece of a specific size to a previous piece to